 Think of it like this: the entire support system for a service call—from the technician to the dispatchers and parts suppliers—operates differently on weekends.
 The increased cost reflects the resources required to have skilled professionals on standby, ready to solve your problem when most of the world is off the clock.
 Understanding these factors can help you see why you’re paying a premium for that weekend peace of mind.
 Let’s break down the three main reasons for the weekend price bump.

-Technician Overtime Pay
+Factoring in Technician Overtime

 The most significant factor driving up the cost of weekend HVAC service is labor.
 Technicians who work on Saturdays, Sundays, and holidays are typically paid overtime wages, often at time-and-a-half or even double their standard rate.
 This isn’t just a company policy; it’s a standard practice to compensate skilled professionals for giving up their personal time to handle emergencies.